Aakash4096/AnalogMotorTorqueControl/README.md

 Wanted to add amplifier to amplify current but will complicate the circuit more , first check it and if defection is not that much then will use amplifier as well

+### Some changes

+Noiticed that ,for quick switching of mosfet n type is more suitable than p type , hence i replaced earlier used p mosfet with n mosfet in high side as well and as i was giving the power to  gate using mosfet gate driver so i don't need any extra adjustment to the circuit.

+## stage 2
+Installed LTspice for simulation as i already know a few things of LTspice .